History of the Los Angeles Kings: Playoff contention years, and the move to Staples Center (1997–2002)

 In the 1997–98 season, the Kings finish second in the Pacific Division with 87 Points.
-They were led by strong players Jozef Stumpel and Glen Murray, and Blake also became the first (and, as of today, the only) Kings defensemen to win the James Norris Trophy as the NHL's best defenseman after recording a career-high 23 goals and 50 points.
+They were led by strong players Jozef Stumpel and Glen Murray, and Blake also became the first Kings defensemen to win the James Norris Trophy as the NHL's best defenseman after recording a career-high 23 goals and 50 points.
 Luc Robitaille would also return, though he would be plagued by injuries throughout the season.
 The Kings were matched against the highly skilled St. Louis Blues, and after losing the first two games on the road, had a chance to bring life back to the Kings for game three.
 Leading 3–0 in the third with 11:28 left, Blues forward Geoff Courtnall charged into Kings goalie Jamie Storr while Storr was out playing the puck, in immediate response, Kings defenseman Sean O'Donnell viciously attacked Courtnall from behind, resulting in a five-minute major penalty for O'Donnell and power play for St. Louis.
 The Blues rallied and scored four goals in the next three minutes and seven seconds during the power play to win game three 4–3, and then won game four 2–1 to sweep the Kings.
 The Kings suffered though a 1998–99 injury-plagued season as they finished last in the Pacific Division and missed the playoffs with a 32-45-5 record.
 Despite this, Robitaille would return to his all-star form.
 This was their final season at the Great Western Forum, (Due to the fact that the Great Western Bank ceased to exist two seasons prior, the arena name was replaced by the team name on center ice).
 Head coach Larry Robinson was fired afterwards.

 Taylor turned to Andy Murray, who became the Kings' 19th head coach on June 14, 1999.
 Taylor's hiring of Murray was immediately criticized by media across North America because of Murray's perceived lack of experience — up to that point, his only head coaching experience had been at the international level with the Canadian National Team and at the US high school level.
 Indeed, Taylor took a gamble on Murray, hoping it would pay off.
 But Taylor was not finished dealing that summer.
-Shortly after hiring Murray, Taylor acquired star right-wing Zigmund Palffy and veteran center Bryan Smolinski on June 20, 1999, in exchange for center prospect Olli Jokinen, winger prospect Josh Green, defenseman prospect Mathieu Biron and the Kings' first-round pick in the 1999 NHL Entry Draft.
+Shortly after hiring Murray, Taylor acquired star right-wing Zigmund Palffy and veteran center Bryan Smolinski on June 20, 1999, in exchange for center prospect Olli Jokinen, winger prospect Josh Green, defenseman prospect Mathieu Biron and the Kings' first-round pick in the 1999 NHL entry draft.